 A dry home is a happy home, and it starts by properly managing the exterior moisture envelope.
-The exterior walls on every home serve as the structural base.
+The exterior walls on every home serves as the structural base.
 Siding and trim installation cover the largest expanse (outside of the roof) of the moisture envelope.
 But doors and windows must be installed right to keep the exterior moisture envelope dry.
-The exterior walls must be properly installed and sealed to ensure that the inside of the home stays dry.
+The exterior walls must be sealed from water to ensure that the inside of the home stays dry.
 That includes all that is attached or installed to the exterior walls.

-There are many options available to the builder when it comes to siding and exterior trim in addition to all-natural wood.
+There are many options available to the builder when it comes to siding and exterior trim in addition to all moisture management products.
 Composite building products are on that list, and they include materials like concrete, reinforced plastics, cement, steel, wood fibers, and glue.
 While these manufactured products boast ease of installation when used within their systems, there are very detailed instructions that must be followed to ensure that moisture is not allowed to get behind them and reach the exterior walls.

 Whether you are using all-natural wood or a manufactured product for siding and exterior trim, the product must be installed by following the manufacturer’s recommendations to ensure its effectiveness on the home.
 The trades doing the installation must be aware of the most current recommended standards for attaching trim and siding products as well as knowledgeable concerning the types of fasteners that work best for a given product in a particular environment.

-Properly managing the exterior envelope where siding meets a piece of trim, there needs to be caulk applied to ensure the maximum protection from moisture entry to the exterior wall.
-The type of caul used will depend upon the siding.
+Properly managing the exterior envelope where siding meets a piece of trim, requires caulk application to ensure the maximum protection from moisture entry to the exterior wall.
+The type of caulk used will depend upon the siding.
 For most siding, you will want to look for caulks that remain permanently flexible.
 Silicone, acrylic latex, solvent-based, elastomeric, and butyl rubber are some of the most common types.
 Fast-drying caulks should be avoided due to their shorter life-spans on exterior applications.

-“A weather barrier is part of the wall assembly; it prevents the passage of moisture, rain, and wind through critical areas of the walls and roof, and protects vulnerable building components from deterioration.”
+“A moisture barrier is part of the wall assembly; it prevents the passage of moisture, rain, and wind through critical areas of the walls and roof, and protects vulnerable building components from deterioration.”
 The weather barrier starts with house wrap in most modern construction applications.
-This is either stapled or nailed to the exterior walls, and the joints are all sealed with an approved tape.
-The window and door openings are then wrapped with a weather-resistant tape to help maintain the integrity of the moisture envelope before their installation.
+This is either stapled or nailed to the exterior walls, and the joints are all sealed from water entry with an approved tape.
+The window and door openings are then wrapped with a water-resistant tape to help maintain the integrity of the moisture envelope before their installation.
 These tapes must be properly installed, or the possibility of failure exists.
-The top layer of tape must always overlap (not underlap) the layer below it or water can get behind the tape and affect the wall.
+The top layer of tape must always overlap (not underlap) the layer below it or water can get behind the tape and affect the exterior wall.